 Elizabeth was previously a senior policy analyst at Population Reference Bureau where she worked to bridge the research-to-policy gap by building the capacity of researchers, journalists, and advocates to communicate evidence to policymakers; identifying and creating opportunities for researchers to communicate with policymakers; and creating evidence-based advocacy products.
 Prior to PRB, Elizabeth was a senior associate at the Reproductive Health Technologies Project where she worked to expand access to contraception through policy advocacy.

+In 2018, Elizabeth was awarded the Orange Rose Award from Every Mother Counts for her writing and advocacy on maternal health.
+In 2014, she was selected as a participant for the prestigious Progressive Women’s Voices media training through the Women’s Media Center.
 In recognition of her innovative spirit and commitment to progress, Elizabeth was awarded a CoreAlign Generative Fellowship, where she created a leadership development program for Black women, and a Center for American Progress Leadership Institute Fellowship in 2013.
-In 2014, she was selected as a participant for the prestigious Progressive Women’s Voices media training through the Women’s Media Center.

 Elizabeth holds a Master of Public Health in Health Policy from George Washington University and a Bachelor of Arts in Urban Studies from the University of Pennsylvania.